Underwater Observatory Park in Eilat is a great attraction where you can see sharks, rare fish, the Red Sea reef, and much more.

 The Oceanarium movie lasted 30 minutes and told the story of scientists researching and protecting sharks.
 The film was in Hebrew.
 It is a regular movie (not 3D), and the platform you are sitting on is moving with the film.
 The movements are not swift and suitable for all (these are not roller coasters).
 Nonetheless, there are also several non-moving platforms.

 We enjoyed the show and continued with our visit.

 Our next stop was the Underwater Observatory.

-The tower of Underwater Observatory is 23 meters high.
-And six meters below the sea level there are two observation halls.
+The tower of the Underwater Observatory is twenty-three meters high.
+And six meters below sea level, there are two observation halls.
 We headed to the underwater observation rooms.

-From the underwater halls, we climbed to the top of the tower.
+From the underwater galleries, we climbed to the top of the tower.

-There are the spiral stairs inside the tower.
-I think there is a lift, but it goes only to the underwater observation halls.
+There are spiral stairs inside the tower.
+I think there is a lift, but it only goes to the underwater observation halls.

 From the Underwater Observatory, we continued to the Amazon (#10 on the map) and Rare Fish Aquarium (#9 on the diagram).

-You can find unique and beautiful leaving creature there.
+You can find unique and beautiful living creatures there.

 Can you see the “stone fish”?
 It took me some time before I noticed it 🙂